How to use CSS3 gradients

 modifier so that instead of an

-end point of the gradient.
+endpoint of the gradient.
 This way the gradient is shown as a circle - not an ellipse

-and the extra width if just ignored.
+and the extra width is just ignored.

-<canvas id="cvs10" width="600" height="250" style="background-image: radial-gradient(circle at top right, red, white)">
+<canvas id="cvs" width="600" height="250" style="background-image: radial-gradient(circle at top right, red, white)">

 [No canvas support]